gauenk/stnls/README.md

 # dnls

-Differentiable Non-Local Search: A suite of patch-based and batch-friendly CUDA operations within Pytorch.
+Differentiable Non-Local Space-Time Search with Optical Flow: A differentiable non-local search module that allowers users to (i) scale to standard resolution images and (ii) search over multiple frames with optical flow.

 ## Summary